-On the birth anniversary of KR Malkani, the longest-serving editor of Organiser, we pay tribute to the rich legacy of the man.
-Malkani ji longtime associate Hemandas Motwani remembers him
+On the birth anniversary of KR Malkani, the longest-serving editor of Organiser, we pay tribute to the rich legacy of the man of letters.
+"In those days Malkani was Organiser and Organiser was Malkani," Malkani ji's longtime associate Hemandas Motwani remembers him...

 My journey with Organiser began before the Indo-China War in 1962 and continued till April 30, 2000, after serving for 37 years in different capacities.
 I am witness to many ups and downs in the history of Bharat Prakashan (Delhi) Ltd. I feel Organiser was at its peak during the period of Shri LK Advani and Shri KR Malkani, who both enjoyed very good tuning and were always eager to provide something different to the readers, which they did not get anywhere else.
 Even after joining active politics Advaniji continued to contribute in Organiser.